 |Bexar County, Texas Housing Choice Voucher||Closed|

 The Housing Authority of Bexar County (HABC) Section 8 Housing Choice Voucher waiting list is currently closed.
-It was last open for one month from June 2017 until July 2017.
+Applications are being accepted from September 9, 2020 at 8:00 am, until September 22, 2020 at 11:59 pm CT.
 There is no notice of when this waiting list will reopen.

-As of the most recent VMS report, Housing Authority of Bexar County manages 1,642 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Housing Authority of Bexar County manages 1,782 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 5% having issued approximately 337 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 8 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 19 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.8 persons and has a household income of $13,631 per year.
 94% of households were very low income (VLI) and 68% were extremely low income (ELI).
 33% of households had wages as a major source of income, 1% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 66% of households had other income (Social Security, Disability or Pension) as their major source of income.

 2% of households were headed by a person 24 years old or less, 60% were headed by a person 25 to 49 years old, 21% were headed by a person 51 to 60 years old, and 17% were headed by a person 62 years old or older.
 In addition, 1% of households were headed by a person 85 years old or older.